soe/differential2/readme.md

      #diffview { height: 600px; }

-If there are too few line to take up 600px, the _#diffview_ is auto-adjusted.
-If there are too many line to fit into 600px then scroll is enabled.
+If there are too few lines to take up 600px, the _#diffview_ is auto-adjusted.
+If there are too many lines to fit into 600px then scroll is enabled.

 ### Scroll indicator